 The Piss Sculpture or simply “Piss” is possibly my favorite of David Cerny’s works.
-It’s an obvious crowd pleaser.
-What couldn’t be funny two gyrating, butt-naked mechanical men micturating into a pool shaped like the Czech Republic!
-It’s even possible to send an SMS to the number next to the exhibit and have these lads spell out your own personal message through urinating by wiggling their wieners.
+It’s an obvious crowd-pleaser.
+What couldn’t be funny about two gyrating, butt-naked mechanical men micturating into a pool shaped like the Czech Republic!
+It’s even possible to send an SMS to the number next to the exhibit and have these lads spell out your own personal message through urinating by wiggling their weeners.

 1.7 St. Nicholas Church

 The captivating St. Nicholas Church, with its massive dome, dominates the Lesser Town skyline below Prague Castle.
 This church is the purest and most exquisite example of high Baroque architecture.
 The church itself dates back to the 18th century and was designed by the father-son duo of the Dietzenhofers.
 The exterior of the church is pretty spartan, but its gilded interior is absolutely amazing.
 It features exquisite carvings, statues, frescoes, and marble pillars from the great artists of that era.
 I really loved the pulpit in the center that is sumptuously decorated with gilded cherubs.